-While dissecting the genuine datasets which are frequently extremely tremendous in size, we may have to get the section names to play out some specific tasks.
+While dissecting the genuine Pandas dataframe which are frequently extremely tremendous in size, we may have to get the section names to play out some specific tasks.

 Consideration nerd!
 Reinforce your establishments with the Python Programming Foundation Course and get familiar with the fundamentals.